Your legacy is our future

 Leaving a legacy gift is like writing the epilogue to a generous and thoughtful life story; it's a plan for helping your good intentions live on in perpetuity.
 The Yeatman Legacy Society draws inspiration from James Yeatman, who founded our organization before the Civil War, in 1860, to provide services to those most vulnerable in our community.

 We appreciate your consideration of including Provident Behavioral Health in your planned giving.
-We strongly encourage you to consult with a professional such as a financial planner, tax accountant and/or a lawyer to discuss your planned giving options further.
 Through planned giving, you will give a gift that allows for hope, growth and the ability to build brighter futures.

 The following are a few ways Planned Giving can be structured: